JavierNIS/Scripts/README.md

 <h3 align="center">Scripts</h3>

   <p align="center">
-    A place where I will post scripts that I have made that I might find interesting to share!
+    A place where I will post scripts that I have made and that I find interesting to share!
     <br />
     <a href="https://github.com/JavierNIS/Scripts"><strong>Explore the docs: »</strong></a>
     <br />